andz88-2/PCF.AddressFinderAU/README.md

 * Suburb
 * State
 * Postcode
-* Country - note: country is hardcoded to "Australia" as the AddressFinder API only returns a specific country
+* Country - note: country is hardcoded to "Australia" as the Addressfinder API only returns a specific country